Applies to England

 The nearest train station is in Mansfield Woodhouse, 8 kilometres to the south west.

 For details of bus services to the reserve go to the Nottingham County Council journey planner.

-At Budby South Forest, dogs must be kept on a lead between 1 March and 31 July, to protect sensitive ground-nesting birds.
+At Budby South Forest, dogs must be kept on a short lead between 1 March and 31 August, to protect sensitive ground-nesting birds.
 Elsewhere, please keep dogs under close control at all times.

 Telephone: 01623 677321